 No. Not now.
 Not ever.

-Extended warranties are almost always a costly boondoggle.
-They make a lot of money for those who sell them — $40 billion in 2018.
+Extended warranties are almost always a boondoggle.
+They make a lot of money for those who sell them — $40 billion just a few years ago.
 But everyone from Consumer Reports to Northwestern University agrees that the only thing that is guaranteed with an extended warranty is that you are being fleeced.

 17. Fancy vacations

-We get it: It’s been a long, ugly year.
-As soon as the pandemic is history, you plan to book a trip to that lovely five-star resort in Barbados.
+We get it: It’s been a long, ugly 18 months or so.
+As soon you got your COVID vaccination, you probably thought of celebrating by booking a trip to a lovely five-star resort in Barbados.

 And that’s fine.
 It’s just not the sort of thing frugal people do.